Tunny-gh/Tunny_in_Open_Sea/README.md

 - HP : [https://hiron.dev/](https://hiron.dev/)
 - Mail : support(at)hrntsm.com
   - change (at) to @
-- Postings to [the discussion page](https://github.com/hrntsm/Tunny/discussions) are also welcome.
+- Postings to [the forum](https://discourse.mcneel.com/) are also welcome.